garden-io/garden/docs/module-types/helm.md

   - name:
     # A description of the task.
     description:
-    # The names of any tasks that must be executed, and the names of any services that must be
+    # The names of any tasks that must be executed, and the names of any services that must be running, before this
-    # running, before this task is executed.
+    # task is executed.
     dependencies: []
+    # Set this to `true` to disable the task.
+You can use this with conditional template strings to
+    # enable/disable tasks based on, for example, the current environment or other variables (e.g.
+    # `enabled: \${environment.name != "prod"}`).
+This can be handy when you only want certain tasks to run in
+    # specific environments, e.g. only for development.
+    #
+    # Disabling a task means that it will not be run, and will also be ignored if it is declared as a
+    # runtime dependency for another service, test or task.
+    #
+    # Note however that template strings referencing the task's outputs (i.e. runtime outputs) will fail to
+    # resolve when the task is disabled, so you need to make sure to provide alternate values for those if
+    # you're using them, using conditional expressions.
+    disabled: false
     # Maximum duration (in seconds) of the task's execution.
     timeout: null
     # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this task.
-If not
+If not specified, the
-    # specified, the `serviceResource` configured on the module will be used.
-If neither is
-    # specified, an error will be thrown.
+    # `serviceResource` configured on the module will be used.
+If neither is specified, an error will be thrown.
     resource:
       # The type of Kubernetes resource to sync files to.
       kind: Deployment

       # The name of the resource to sync to.
-If the chart contains a single resource of the
+If the chart contains a single resource of the specified Kind, this can
-      # specified Kind, this can be omitted.
+      # be omitted.
       # This can include a Helm template string, e.g. '{{ template "my-chart.fullname" . }}'.
-This
+This allows you to
-      # allows you to easily match the dynamic names given by Helm.
-In most cases you should copy
+      # easily match the dynamic names given by Helm.
+In most cases you should copy this directly from the template in
-      # this directly from the template in question in order to match it.
-Note that you may need
+      # question in order to match it.
+Note that you may need to add single quotes around the string for the YAML to
-      # to add single quotes around the string for the YAML to be parsed correctly.
+      # be parsed correctly.
       name:

       # The name of a container in the target.
-Specify this if the target contains more than one
+Specify this if the target contains more than one container and the
-      # container and the main container is not the first container in the spec.
+      # main container is not the first container in the spec.
       containerName:

       # The Garden module that contains the sources for the container.
-This needs to be specified
+This needs to be specified under
-      # under `serviceResource` in order to enable hot-reloading for the chart, but is not
-      # necessary for tasks and tests.
+      # `serviceResource` in order to enable hot-reloading for the chart, but is not necessary for tasks and tests.
-      # Must be a `container` module, and for hot-reloading to work you must specify the
+      # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
-      # `hotReload` field on the container module.
+      # container module.
-      # Note: If you specify a module here, you don't need to specify it additionally under
+      # Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`
-      # `build.dependencies`
       containerModule:

-      # If specified, overrides the arguments for the main container when running in hot-reload
+      # If specified, overrides the arguments for the main container when running in hot-reload mode.
-      # mode.
       hotReloadArgs:
     # The command/entrypoint used to run the task inside the container.
     command:
     # The arguments to pass to the pod used for execution.
     args:
     # Key/value map of environment variables.
-Keys must be valid POSIX environment variable names
+Keys must be valid POSIX environment variable names (must not start with
-    # (must not start with `GARDEN`) and values must be primitives or references to secrets.
+    # `GARDEN`) and values must be primitives or references to secrets.
     env: {}
     # Specify artifacts to copy out of the container after the task is complete.
     artifacts:
       # A POSIX-style path or glob to copy.
 Must be an absolute path.
 May contain wildcards.
       - source:
-        # A POSIX-style path to copy the artifacts to, relative to the project artifacts
+        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
-        # directory.
         target: .

 # The test suite definitions for this module.
 tests:
   # The name of the test.
   - name:
-    # The names of any services that must be running, and the names of any tasks that must be
+    # The names of any services that must be running, and the names of any tasks that must be executed, before the
-    # executed, before the test is run.
+    # test is run.
     dependencies: []
+    # Set this to `true` to disable the test.
+You can use this with conditional template strings to
+    # enable/disable tests based on, for example, the current environment or other variables (e.g.
+    # `enabled: \${environment.name != "prod"}`).
+This is handy when you only want certain tests to run in
+    # specific environments, e.g. only during CI.
+    disabled: false
     # Maximum duration (in seconds) of the test run.
     timeout: null
     # The Deployment, DaemonSet or StatefulSet that Garden should use to execute this test suite.
+If not specified,
-    # If not specified, the `serviceResource` configured on the module will be used.
-If neither is
-    # specified, an error will be thrown.
+    # the `serviceResource` configured on the module will be used.
+If neither is specified, an error will be thrown.
     resource:
       # The type of Kubernetes resource to sync files to.
       kind: Deployment

       # The name of the resource to sync to.
-If the chart contains a single resource of the
+If the chart contains a single resource of the specified Kind, this can
-      # specified Kind, this can be omitted.
+      # be omitted.
       # This can include a Helm template string, e.g. '{{ template "my-chart.fullname" . }}'.
-This
+This allows you to
-      # allows you to easily match the dynamic names given by Helm.
-In most cases you should copy
+      # easily match the dynamic names given by Helm.
+In most cases you should copy this directly from the template in
-      # this directly from the template in question in order to match it.
-Note that you may need
+      # question in order to match it.
+Note that you may need to add single quotes around the string for the YAML to
-      # to add single quotes around the string for the YAML to be parsed correctly.
+      # be parsed correctly.
       name:

       # The name of a container in the target.
-Specify this if the target contains more than one
+Specify this if the target contains more than one container and the
-      # container and the main container is not the first container in the spec.
+      # main container is not the first container in the spec.
       containerName:

       # The Garden module that contains the sources for the container.
-This needs to be specified
+This needs to be specified under
-      # under `serviceResource` in order to enable hot-reloading for the chart, but is not
-      # necessary for tasks and tests.
+      # `serviceResource` in order to enable hot-reloading for the chart, but is not necessary for tasks and tests.
-      # Must be a `container` module, and for hot-reloading to work you must specify the
+      # Must be a `container` module, and for hot-reloading to work you must specify the `hotReload` field on the
-      # `hotReload` field on the container module.
+      # container module.
-      # Note: If you specify a module here, you don't need to specify it additionally under
+      # Note: If you specify a module here, you don't need to specify it additionally under `build.dependencies`
-      # `build.dependencies`
       containerModule:

-      # If specified, overrides the arguments for the main container when running in hot-reload
+      # If specified, overrides the arguments for the main container when running in hot-reload mode.
-      # mode.
       hotReloadArgs:
     # The command/entrypoint used to run the test inside the container.
     command:
     # The arguments to pass to the pod used for testing.
     args:
     # Key/value map of environment variables.
-Keys must be valid POSIX environment variable names
+Keys must be valid POSIX environment variable names (must not start with
-    # (must not start with `GARDEN`) and values must be primitives or references to secrets.
+    # `GARDEN`) and values must be primitives or references to secrets.
     env: {}
     # Specify artifacts to copy out of the container after the test is complete.
     artifacts:
       # A POSIX-style path or glob to copy.
 Must be an absolute path.
 May contain wildcards.
       - source:
-        # A POSIX-style path to copy the artifacts to, relative to the project artifacts
+        # A POSIX-style path to copy the artifacts to, relative to the project artifacts directory.
-        # directory.
         target: .

-# Time in seconds to wait for Helm to complete any individual Kubernetes operation (like Jobs for
+# Time in seconds to wait for Helm to complete any individual Kubernetes operation (like Jobs for hooks).
-# hooks).
 timeout: 300

 # The chart version to deploy.
 version:

 # Map of values to pass to Helm when rendering the templates.
-May include arrays and nested
+May include arrays and nested objects.
+When specified,
-# objects.
-When specified, these take precedence over the values in the `values.yaml` file (or the
-# files specified in `valueFiles`).
+# these take precedence over the values in the `values.yaml` file (or the files specified in `valueFiles`).
 values: {}

 # Specify value files to use when rendering the Helm chart.
-These will take precedence over the
+These will take precedence over the `values.yaml` file
-# `values.yaml` file
 # bundled in the Helm chart, and should be specified in ascending order of precedence.
-Meaning,
-# the last file in
+Meaning, the last file in
 # this list will have the highest precedence.
 #
-# If you _also_ specify keys under the `values` field, those will effectively be added as another
-# file at the end
+# If you _also_ specify keys under the `values` field, those will effectively be added as another file at the end
 # of this list, so they will take precedence over other files listed here.
 #
-# Note that the paths here should be relative to the _module_ root, and the files should be
+# Note that the paths here should be relative to the _module_ root, and the files should be contained in
-# contained in
 # your module directory.
 valueFiles: []
 ```